px-pride/axi-game-engine/DEV.md

 ## Known Issues

 - Discord integration is mocked and doesn't actually connect to Discord
-- Only implemented one rating system (Glicko-2 timeless)
 - No unit tests yet
 - Some edge cases might not be properly handled